 We close this section with a brief discussion of the implications for collider searches.
-In general, at least a subset of the Higgs masses within this class of U(1)' models can be observable at forthcoming colliders and future colliders such as TESLA and NLC. next generation of colliders such as TESLA and NLC.
-Within light Z' models, all of the Higgs bosons remain light after including radiative corrections, but such models generically have very small CP-violating Higgs couplings.
+In general, at least a subset of the Higgs masses within this class of U(1)' models can be observable at forthcoming colliders.
+Within light Z' models, all of the Higgs bosons remain light after including radiative corrections, but such models generically have very small CPviolating Higgs couplings.
 In contrast, large Z' models can have large CP-violating Higgs couplings.
-As the viable regions of space typically correspond to the decoupling limit in which all of the Higgs bosons except the lightest Higgs are heavy, detecting the CP-violating effects within this scenario is similar to that within the MSSM for a large μ parameter.
-Such effects have been studied in [22, 24, 25], where it is known that Higgs sector CP violation can introduce sizeable modifications in the couplings of the Higgs bosons to fermions and vector bosons, and strongly affect the bounds inferred from the CP-conserving theory.
-Furthermore, the CP purity of the Higgs bosons (assuming that the collider searches establish their existence) can be tested by measuring CP violation in its decays into heavy quarks or vector bosons [56].
+As the viable regions of space typically correspond to the decoupling limit in which all of the Higgs bosons except the lightest Higgs boson are heavy, detecting the CP-violating effects within this scenario is similar to that within the MSSM for a large $\mu$ parameter.
+Such effects have been studied in [22,24,25], where it is known that Higgs sector CP violation can introduce sizeable modifications in the couplings of the Higgs bosons to fermions and vector bosons, and strongly affect the bounds inferred from the CP-conserving theory.
+Furthermore, the CP purity of the Higgs bosons (assuming that the collider searches establish their existence) can be tested by measuring CP violation in its decays into heavy quarks or vector bosons [58].